hotenov/LEP-downloader/README.md

     python3 LEP-downloader.py -ep 128 -pdf

-**For Windows users (usually with only python 3 installed)** - no need to type *python3*, simply:
+**For Windows users (usually with only python 3 installed)** - no need to type `python3`, simply:

     LEP-downloader.py -ep 128 -pdf

-For more examples and explanation of arguments, see [Home](https://github.com/hotenov/LEP-downloader/wiki#Options) wiki page
+For more examples and explanation of arguments, see [Home](https://github.com/hotenov/LEP-downloader/wiki#Options) wiki page.

+# <a id="whats-new"></a>WHAT'S NEW

+The second version was completely rewritten by me.
+It was divided into two parts for user convenience: **LEP-parser** and **LEP-downloader**. *I'll write about the "LEP-parser" later*.

+**LEP-downloader** does not require the installation of additional packages.
+All works with installed Python 3.5+ or with single [executable file](https://github.com/hotenov/LEP-downloader/wiki#as-exe).
+It includes several [options](https://github.com/hotenov/LEP-downloader/wiki#Options) to control the process.

+It downloads really all available episodes, comparing to the [first version](https://github.com/hotenov/LEP-downloader/wiki/Old-Readme), which skips many episodes.
+Even 'website only' episodes and a couple lost by Luke =).

+> I don't want to financially harm Luke in any way, so consider donating to [Luke's English Podcast](https://www.paypal.com/donate/?token=TMJIcfvgEgxmnvr7WNkzDi_cxrZ2_Q_g0SPmsIe6Wc7PETq8T8WHB-Ak_eW03KnD_RBrq0&country.x=GB&locale.x=GB).
+I just want more people to listen to his podcasts, making them a little easier to download.

+# DEMO
 **Demo screenshots of the script executions**:

 ![ver-2-screenshot-01](img/ver-2-screenshot-01.png?raw=true "LEP downloader (ver.
 2)")